 Additionally, by suddenly announcing that it was now time to introduce English Votes for English People, he only added to SNP grievances and rubbed salt into their wounds, stoking and contributing to the current SNP demands for a second Referendum on Scottish separation from the UK.
-He had no particular vision for the country nor for Scotland.
+Cameron had no particular vision for the country nor for Scotland.
 His legacy is the accidental legislation changing the definition of marriage, which is not really his but Danny Alexander’s, who wrote the Lib Dem manifesto, which had to be honoured to secure his political alliance.
 The unintended consequences of this revolutionary change will continue to emerge over successive decades.

 The public is regularly deceived by the promises in political manifestos.
 The public does not know how to hold any political party to its own manifesto.
 Besides, one Government cannot hold a following Government to its legislation.
 So each generation must know the arguments and debate its own policies.
 Already the Remainers such as the Lib Dems are hoping to overturn the Brexit vote.

 Jesus said that we are to be perfect as our heavenly Father is perfect Mat 5:48.
 This Christian teaching does not mean perfectionism but Jesus asserts the Christians standard to which we ought to aim.
 The godly are not perfect and Christianity does not teach perfectionism in this world but only in ‘the world to come’.
 There are, however, Christian perfectionists just as there are secular perfectionists, whose dogmas are no help in improving social interactions.

 The Prime Minister to trust